 How to Report an Accident

-If you see a serious accident occur on the hill, the F.I.S. code requires you to stop and assist if possible.
+If you are involved in an accident on the hill, the Skier Responsibility Code and state law requires you to stop and assist.
 Ensure that the emergency services are alerted.
 There are two main ways to do this, depending on the circumstances and location of the accident.

 - Ask someone else to ski/board down to the nearest lift station where the lift attendant can be alerted and they can contact the ski patrol.